kbdevs/lootlabs-antibypass/README.md

 # LootLabs Anti-Bypass Project

+> TL;DR: This project blocks all attempts to bypass LootLabs content lockers through a secure Cloudflare Workers implementation.

 This project contains Cloudflare Workers to secure and obfuscate destination URLs by dynamically generating encrypted links through the LootLabs API.

 ## Overview